SiddharthGorai/Retrofit/README.md

 # Retrofit

-create an api interface then create a data class which has the data type same as the json file.
+Create an api interface then create a data class which has the data type same as the json file.

+The API interface contains methods to get, post, update data to api.

-create a retrofitInstance object which contains the retrofit builder reffering api interface.
+Create a retrofitInstance object which contains the retrofit builder reffering api interface.

-setup recycler view adapter and show data from the api.
+Setup recycler view adapter and show data from the api.